 While I was going through the pre-op info, the person taking my info asked if I had an Advance Directive.
 I did not.
 Did I want to fill one out?
 I’d never thought about it before.
 This struck me as a low-risk procedure, so I said no. But, when the pre-op nurse asked the question a second time, I said yes.

 I am not afraid of death, but my initial reluctance to tell health care professionals how hard they should work to keep me alive made me realize that I had not yet come to terms with the many decisions I might one day face while dying.

 The scenarios in the pamphlet had a much more immediate benefit.
-It made me realize that I was for as little intervention as possible.
+They made me realize that I was for as little intervention as possible.
 If I had seen the podiatrist within seven days of my injury, I likely would have gone ahead with the operation.
 Since I’d invested three weeks in natural healing, the delay plus the Advance Directive literature prompted me to reconsider.

 “It’s nothing to do with my faith in your abilities,” I told the doctor.
 “This is strictly to keep me from feeling stupid for the rest of my life if something beyond your control went wrong.”

 One nagging concern I had about my new found immobility was the possible effect that omitting 10,000 steps a day would have on my physical and mental well-being.